hectorm22/code_violation/README.md

 # Code Violation
 Code Violation is a web-based 2-D platformer game using the Phaser 3 framework.

+## Basic Gameplay
+The enemy will trace the player.
+When the enemy approches the player, it will drop bombs.
+If a bomb touched the player, the health of the player will decrease.
+But the player can collect the star to increase the health.
+The player can use the laser to shoot the enemy.
+If the laser touches the enemy, the shield of the enemy will decrease.
+However, the enemy will increase its shield over time.
+I plan to win the game when the enemy lost all shields and lose the game when the player is out of the health or falls out of the bound.

 ## Requirements
 [NodeJS](https://nodejs.org) is required to properly install Code Violation and all of its dependencies.
 Preferably, `npm` should have  latest update.